Public Health Sciences: Specialization in Epidemiology (PhD)

 The specialization in Epidemiology in the PhD program in Public Health Sciences is designed to develop academic researchers in population-based epidemiology.

-To graduate, students in the PhD specialization in Epidemiology must demonstrate the following competencies in addition to those for the MS degree:
+To graduate, students in the PhD specialization in Epidemiology must be able to demonstrate the following competencies:

 - In-depth knowledge of the history and philosophy of epidemiology